ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/conditions/IsGoalNearby.rst

   ====== =======

   Description
     Maximum forward integrated distance along the path (starting from the last detected pose) to bound the search for the closest pose to the robot.
 When set to a negative value (default), the entire path is searched every time.
-Setting this to a positive value (e.g., 1.0-2.0 meters) can improve performance when the path is updated frequently.
+Setting this to a positive value (e.g., 1.0-2.0 meters) can improve performance when this BT node is ticked frequently to address looping or crossed paths (when present).

 :global_frame: